Welcome to our comprehensive guide to the Moselle Valley!

 5 km north of Châtel-sur-Moselle, the Portieux glassworks site opens access to my Glass and Crystal Route in Lorraine.

-The Portieux glassworks was founded in 1690 by François Magnien, butler of the Duke of Lorraine.
+The Portieux Glassworks was founded in 1690 by François Magnien, a butler of the Duke of Lorraine.

-Today, the manufacture specialises in glassware and the design of decorative and fancy articles.
+Today, the manufacturer specialises in glassware and the design of decorative and fancy articles.
 Its most famous Parisian clients are Maxim’s, Brasserie Lipp and Hotel Crillon.

 Stages in the département of Meurthe-et-Moselle